omaralsoudanii/NGINX-docker-starter/README.md

 **Note**: Check the configration and read them, I documented most of the directives — some of them are only suitable for production, some are for proxy configration and the demo is static so I didn't use the caching or the proxy in the demo.

 Remove comments from those when it suits you (production, or you have a server that you want nginx to be a proxy).
-Also some are kinda needs a bit of research before enabling them (I added a warning for those), also watchout for the main `nginx.conf`, it is not in the `conf` directory it's outside in the root dir which is the main entry point for NGINX — this is because docker volume mapping overrides `/etc/nginx` if you just mount that to `conf`.
+Also some are kinda needs a bit of research before enabling them (I added a warning for those), also watch out for the main `nginx.conf`, it is not in the `conf` directory it's outside in the root dir which is the main entry point for NGINX — this is because docker volume mapping overrides `/etc/nginx` if you just mount that to `conf`.

 ## Why it's not synced with the original repo?